British Rail Class 155: Description

 Class 155 units are formed of two 23 m vehicles, a stretch of 3 m per vehicle compared to Class 150 units.
 Each vehicle is fitted with an underfloor-mounted Cummins NT855-R5 turbo-diesel engine, producing up to 285 hp, driving both axles of the inside-end bogie via a Voith hydrokinetic transmission.

-The fleet was part of the "Super Sprinter" build, the other part of which was the Class 156 fleet - though only the latter carried the "Super Sprinter" branding.
+The fleet was part of the Super Sprinter build; the other part of which was the fleet, of which only the latter carried the branding.
 They were manufactured by British Leyland, who used similar construction techniques to those used on the more basic Pacer railbuses.
 The relatively lightweight body, which was mounted on a welded floor assembly, comprised a series of pre-formed panels that were fixed together via the extensive use of Avdel rivets.
 The body is lined with a somewhat large number of windows, which is said to make the coaches appear unusually long; despite considerations towards adopting sealed windows to reduce noise levels, the windows are openable for natural ventilation.
 It has been observed that, as a byproduct of the vehicle's lightweight construction and length, certain coaches have exhibited a slight, but visible, sag.